HAM/1/15/2/29

 Archive: Mary Hamilton Papers

-Item title: Notes from Mary Hamilton to Charlotte Margaret Gunning
+Item title: Fragments of letters and notes from Mary Hamilton to Charlotte Margaret Gunning (later Digby)

 Shelfmark: HAM/1/15/2/29